SocksTheWolf/AntiScamBot/docs/privacy.md

 ## Where is the data stored?

 It is currently stored in a sqlite database that the bot has access to.
+There is no external access to the database.

+## Do you store information about users?

+Outside of the information laid out above, no.

 ## How do I remove the data the bot has on me/my servers?

 Kick/remove the bot from your server.
 Data will be removed the next time the bot is either online or is processing events.

-## Everything else
+## What about...?

 For more information, you can check the [Discord Terms Of Service](https://discord.com/terms).